-Barriers to referrals include lack of palliative care within a system, workforce shortages, provider lack of knowledge about existing resources, lack of knowledge about palliative care more generally, provider reluctance to refer (e.g., due to fear of upsetting patients or being perceived as abandoning patients), reluctance of the patient and family to be referred, and restrictive criteria for referral to palliative care.
-While oncologists have reported that palliative care is appropriate throughout a disease episode, they also report that lack of availability, too narrow of a clinical focus, and lack of clear divisions of responsibility as barriers to patient-centered care.
-Further, the structures, processes, and definition of palliative care are often lacking.
-Poor or lack of reimbursement for palliative care services alongside life-prolonging and/or curative care also contributes to lack of access.
+Lack of adequate reimbursement serves as a primary barrier to adequate provision of palliative care.
+The interdisciplinary team, not all of whom can bill for services, and the emphasis on care occurring outside of face-to-face visits such as care coordination are not supported within a fee-for-service system.
+Further, many providers and patients lack knowledge or have misconceptions about palliative care.
+Barriers to referrals include lack of palliative care within a system, workforce shortages, provider lack of knowledge about existing resources, lack of knowledge about palliative care more generally, provider reluctance to refer (e.g., due to fear of upsetting patients or being perceived as abandoning patients), reluctance of the patient and family to be referred, and restrictive criteria for referral to palliative care.^{17,18} While oncologists have reported that palliative care is appropriate throughout a disease episode, they also report that lack of availability, too narrow of a clinical focus, and lack of clear divisions of responsibility as barriers to patient-centered care.19 Further, the structures, processes, and definition of palliative care are often lacking.

-Our workgroup defined focus areas to support a common understanding of palliative care, support broader awareness, responding to individual patient and community need(s), and financially support palliative care with the following focus areas:
+Our workgroup defined focus areas to support a common understanding of palliative care, support broader awareness, respond to individual patient and community need(s), and financially support palliative care with the following focus areas:

-- Defining palliative care using the standard definition developed by the National Consensus Project including appropriateness of primary and specialty palliative care. - Spreading awareness of palliative care. - Clinical best practice provision of palliative that is: - Responsive to local cultural needs, - Includes advance care planning as outlined in the 2014 Bree Collaborative End-of-Life Care Report and Recommendations including appropriateness of an advance directive and Physician Orders for Life-Sustaining Treatment (POLST), and - o Incorporates goals of care conversations into the medical record and plan of care. - Sustainability of palliative care through revision of benefit structure.
+- Defining palliative care using the standard definition developed by the National Consensus Project including appropriateness of primary and specialty palliative care. - Spreading awareness of palliative care. - Clinical best practice provision of palliative that is: - Responsive to local cultural needs, - Includes advance care planning as outlined in the 2014 Bree Collaborative End-of-Life Care Report and Recommendations including appropriateness of an advance directive and Physician Orders for Life-Sustaining Treatment (POLST) or similar suitable document, and - Incorporates goals of care conversations into the medical record and plan of care. - Availability of palliative care through revision of benefit structure such as a per participant per month (PPPM) benefit.